-This will be a support group for people who might want to pass on tips and strategies, or simply share their experience of parenting a young adult.
+This is a support group for people who want to pass on or learn tips and strategies, or simply share their experience of parenting a young adult.
 There are a host of issues facing young people when they hit 18 and are deemed an 'adult' by society, not least the fact that the transition to adult status is hard for many people.
 Many young adults are dealing with their first time away from parents or carers, a first term at further education University or College, or in employment, without the supportive arms around them they have been used to.

-Parents of a young adults (18 - 24) with ADHD / suspected ADHD.
+Parents of a young adults (18+) with ADHD / suspected ADHD.

 We look forward to welcoming parents every fourth Tuesday of each month, 19:00-20:30 GMT.
 Find the latest upcoming events on our events calendar.